OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 - Do not trust input parameters/objects.
 - Validate input: length / range / format and type.
 - Achieve an implicit input validation by using strong types like numbers, booleans, dates, times or fixed data ranges in API parameters.
-- Constrain string inputs with regular expressions.
+- Constrain string inputs with regexps.
 - Reject unexpected/illegal content.
 - Make use of validation/sanitation libraries or frameworks in your specific language.
 - Define an appropriate request size limit and reject requests exceeding the limit with HTTP response status 413 Request Entity Too Large.